pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Adjustments.md

 ## Example - Select a Profile In-Flight

-Being able to switch between profiles in-flight allows you to use different headspeeds with differently tuned PIDs.
+Being able to switch between profiles in-flight allows you to use different head-speeds with differently tuned PIDs.
 It can also help with PID tuning, since it makes A/B testing possible with the flick of a switch.

 ### Simple example